-Boris Rhein, Hessian Minister of Science and Art, presented the award to the Federal President on Wednesday evening during a ceremony at the German Film Museum in Frankfurt am Main.
-Minister Rhein paid tribute to Dillmann's many years of commitment to the German film heritage: "Claudia Dillmann has a special feeling for the future of film, which she has helped shape with great expertise, enthusiasm for the moving image and the passion to break new ground.
-Hessen as a film location owes a great deal to her and today's award is more than deserved.
-I congratulate her warmly on the award," Rhein said in his speech.
+Boris Rhein, Hesse's Minister for Science and the Arts, presented the award from the German President during a ceremony at the German Film Museum in Frankfurt am Main on Wednesday evening.
+Minister Rhein paid tribute to Dillmann's many years of commitment to German film heritage: "Claudia Dillmann has a special feel for the future of film, which she is helping to shape with great expertise, enthusiasm for the moving image and a passion for breaking new ground.
+Hessen as a film location owes her a great deal and today's honour is more than deserved.
+I congratulate her warmly on the award, Rhein said in his speech.

-Claudia Dillmann recognized the importance of the Internet for cultural mediation early on and launched filmportal.de, the central and freely accessible online platform for German film, in 2005.
-In 2007, as President of the Association des Cinémathèques Européennes (ACE), she co-founded the Europeana European Internet culture portal.
-The European Film Gateway, which offers free access to hundreds of thousands of digitized documents on European film history, was also initiated by Claudia Dillmann.
+Claudia Dillmann was quick to recognise the importance of the Internet for cultural education and in 2005 launched filmportal.de, the central and freely accessible online platform on German film.
+In 2007, as president of the Association des Cinémathèques Européennes (ACE), she co-founded the European internet culture portal Europeana.
+The European Film Gateway, which provides free access to hundreds of thousands of digitized documents on European film history, is also her initiative.

-The process of integrating the formerly municipal German Film Museum into the Deutsches Filminstitut was completed by Claudia Dillmann in 2006.
-Since then, she has been director of the merged institution in Frankfurt am Main.
-From 2009 to 2011 she was responsible for the extensive reconstruction of the building, which was supported by the City of Frankfurt, the State of Hesse and the Federal Government, including the complete redesign of the permanent exhibition.
-The Haus am Museumsufer, which received the 2012 Museum Award of the Sparkassen-Kulturstiftung Hessen-Thüringen, has since been attracting attention with sophisticated, innovative and popular exhibitions on topics such as cinematic surrealism, Fassbinder & Video Art, Film noir or Film & Games.
-The programme of the in-house cinema has also won many awards.
-In addition, Dillmann attaches great importance to a strong educational offer.
-Under her leadership, a separate department for film education and mediation was established, which already developed sensational new formats throughout Europe, such as the MiniFilmclub.
+In 2006, Claudia Dillmann completed the process of integrating the formerly municipal Deutsches Filmmuseum into the Deutsches Filminstitut, since when she has been director of the merged institution in Frankfurt am Main.
+From 2009 to 2011, she was responsible for the extensive renovation of the museum, including a complete redesign of the permanent exhibition, which was funded by the city of Frankfurt, the state of Hesse and the federal government.
+The Haus am Museumsufer, which received the Museum Prize of the Sparkassen-Kulturstiftung Hessen-Thüringen in 2012, has since attracted attention with ambitious, innovative and popular exhibitions on topics such as cinematic surrealism, Fassbinder & video art, film noir or film & games.
+The program of the in-house cinema has also won many awards.
+In addition, Dillmann places great emphasis on a strong educational offering.
+Thus, under her leadership, a separate department for film education and outreach was established, which has already developed sensational new formats throughout Europe, such as the MiniFilmclub.

-Claudia Dillmann, born in 1954, studied German language and literature, art history and theatre, film and television studies at the Johann Wolfgang Goethe University in Frankfurt am Main.
-She had already worked on the permanent exhibition before the opening of the German Film Museum in Frankfurt in 1984 and was subsequently involved in various exhibitions and projects at the museum.
-In December 1989 she brought the archive of film producer Artur Brauner into the collections of the Deutsches Filmmuseum, developed an exhibition from it and wrote an extensive catalogue.
+Claudia Dillmann, born in 1954, studied German language and literature, art history as well as theatre, film and television studies at the Johann Wolfgang Goethe University in Frankfurt am Main.
+She worked on the permanent exhibition of the Deutsches Filmmuseum in Frankfurt even before it opened in 1984 and was involved in various exhibitions and projects at the museum thereafter.
+In December 1989, she brought the archive of film producer Artur Brauner into the collections of the Deutsches Filmmuseum, developed an exhibition from it and wrote an extensive catalogue.

-1991 she became a permanent curator of the Filmmuseum, one year later its deputy director.
+In 1991, she became a permanent curator at the Filmmuseum, and a year later its deputy director.
 In 1997 she moved to the management of the Deutsches Filminstitut and has been director of the merged institution since 2006.

-From 1997 to 2014 Claudia Dillmann was a member of the board of the Association des Cinémathèques Européennes (ACE); from 2004 to 2012 as its president.
-Among the Europe-wide projects she has initiated are the online portal europeanfilmgateway.eu and the digitisation project on the First World War, EFG1914.
+From 1997 to 2014, Claudia Dillmann served on the board of the Association des Cinémathèques Européennes (ACE); from 2004 to 2012 as its president.
+Among the Europe-wide projects she initiated are the online portal europeanfilmgateway.eu and the digitisation project on the First World War, EFG1914.